 Avana Andrade is a first year Master of Environmental Management candidate at the Yale School of Forestry and Environmental Studies.
 She earned her B.A. in International Studies and Western European History at Colorado State University in 2010.
 Before returning to school, she worked as a public historian and backcountry ranger with the Student Conservation Association and the National Park Service in both Northern Arizona and Southern Utah.
 Her work has focused on the history of grazing and cultural resource management in Glen Canyon National Recreation Area and Canyonlands National Park.
 Work and recreation on the Colorado Plateau motivates her primary interest in grad school, environmental conflict mediation.
 Avana is a Colorado native and an avid backpacker and gardener.

-Joanna Dafoe is a second-year Master of Environmental Science candidate at the Yale School of Forestry and Environmental Studies.
+Joanna Dafoe is a recent graduate with a Master of Environmental Science at the Yale School of Forestry and Environmental Studies and is now beginning to study for a law degree at Yale Law School.
 Her master's research examines the role and policy preference of oil and gas companies in Canadian climate politics.
 In addition to working with YCELP, Joanna also works as a consultant for the International Institute for Sustainable Development and as a writer and editor for the Earth Negotiations Bulletin.
 Prior to joining Yale, Joanna served on the Canadian Government Delegation to the 16th and 17th United Nations Commission on Sustainable Development as a civil society representative.
 Joanna received her Hon.
 B.A. in Peace and Conflict Studies and Environmental Policy from the University of Toronto.
 You can follow her on twitter @jodafoe.

 Becky Gallagher is a first-year Master of Environmental Management candidate at the Yale School of Forestry and Environmental Studies.
 She holds a B.S from Tufts University, where she majored in Environmental Studies and International Relations.
 Her professional and academic interests are in energy and policy, especially as they topics relate to cities.
 Before coming to Yale, she worked for The Trust for Public Land.
 For their Conservation Finance team, she mapped conserved lands in the U.S. and advised conservation ballot measure campaign committees.
 At Yale, she plans to study conventional, unconventional, and renewable energy technology and markets, with the hope of finding new applications for her environmental policy background.